aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Permission-Management.md

 #### About Authorization

-We strongly recommend you read the [authorization documentation](/Pages/Documents/Authorization) before this one.
+We strongly recommend that you read the [authorization documentation](/Pages/Documents/Authorization) before this one.

 ### Introduction